RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 ## Compute Modes

-Before deliving into each utilisation strategy, we need to touch on Nvidia's system management interface, `nvidia-smi`.
+Before deliving into each strategy, we need to touch on Nvidia's system management interface, `nvidia-smi`.

 Specifically we need to talk about a certain flag named `compute-mode` as it will become relevant later in this post.
 I've quoted their [cli docs](https://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf) to explain what it means: